Cielquan/DoTH-DNS/README.md

 Now you can setup your other devices to use the server.
 You may also install your CA certificate on your other devices.

+#### Menu script
+Instead of calling the setup script directly you can use the menu script as a wrapper.

+    $ ./menu_start_doth_dns.bash

+But the menu only provides very basic options (and always with traefik):
+* Starting DoTH-DNS
+* Restarting DoTH-DNS
+* Updating DoTH-DNS
+* Shutting down DoTH-DNS

 ### Configuration
 Configuration is guessed by the script automatically.
 Alternatively you can set flags when running the script, set them in a '.env' file or set them in the shell environment.